2019–20 United Counties League

+The 2019–20 season was the 113th in the history of the United Counties League, a football competition in England.

 The allocations for Steps 1 to 6 for season 2019–20 were announced by the FA on 19 May 2019.
 These are subject to appeal, and the United Counties' constitution is subject to ratification at the league's AGM on 22 June 2019.

 As a result of the COVID-19 pandemic, this season's competition was formally abandoned on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.
 On 30 March 2020, sixty-six non-league clubs sent an open letter to the Football Association requesting that they reconsider their decision.

 Premier Division

 The Premier Division featured 15 clubs which competed in the division last season, along with five new clubs.